Dynatrace/fastlane-plugin-dynatrace/README.md

 )
 ```

-### Waiting time between app upload and dSYM file download
+#### Waiting time between app upload and dSYM file download
 There is a waiting time after the application has finished uploading to App Store Connect until the dSYM files are ready to be downloaded.
 The Dynatrace fastlane plugin waits and downloads the symbol files if setting the `waitForDsymProcessing` is true and a waiting period is provided via `waitForDsymProcessingTimeout`.
 We recommend 1800 seconds (30 mins) as the default waiting time.
 In our exprience this is sufficiently long for the processing to happen.
 If this duration is not long enough it needs to be increased.

 > Note: this timeout is the **maximum** waiting time.
 If the symbol files are ready sooner, the plugin will continue to the download and will not wait for the whole duration of the timeout.

-## Not Bitcode-enabled iOS apps or Android apps
+## B) Not Bitcode-enabled iOS apps or Android apps
+If one of the following options is true, then this option is the right one for you:

+* **not** using Bitcode for your iOS app
-If you are NOT using Bitcode, or if you have already downloaded the new symbol files from App Store Connect manually, do use the parameter `symbolsfile` to provide a relative path to the symbols file.
-The parameter `downloadDsyms` must be _false_ or removed.
+* already downloaded the new symbol files from App Store Connect manually
+* deploy an Android app

 #### Fastfile
+Use the parameter `symbolsfile` to provide a relative path to the symbols file.

 ```ruby
 dynatrace_process_symbols(
 	appId: "<Dynatrace application ID>",